plone/documentation/docs/backend/upgrading/intro.md

 ### Plone 5.2: Support for Python 3

-Plone 5.2 added support for Python 3 while Plone 6.0 dropped support for Python 2.
+Plone 5.2 added support for Python 3, while Plone 6.0 dropped support for Python 2.
 This means that you can use Plone 5.2 to upgrade to Python 3.

 This requires that you run Plone in Python 3 and only use code that supports Python 3.
 It also requires that you migrate the database in a separate step from Python 2 to 3 while Plone is not running.

-See the chapters {ref}`migrating-52-to-python3-label` and {ref}`migrate-zodb-to-python3-label` for detailed information on these steps.
+See the chapters {doc}`version-specific-migration/upgrade-to-python3` and {doc}`version-specific-migration/upgrade-zodb-to-python3` for detailed information on these steps.

-Using [collective.exportimport](https://pypi.org/project/collective.exportimport/) you can export content in Python 2 and import it in Python 3.
+Using [collective.exportimport](https://pypi.org/project/collective.exportimport/), you can export content from Python 2 and import it in Python 3.

 (introduction-plone-6.0-volto-as-new-frontend-label)=